Skip to content

 Change SSL Certificates

-1. Copy the pem file of your certificate to automation/opal-script/nginx/certificates/ folder
+1. Copy the PEM file of your certificate to automation/opal-script/nginx/certificates/ folder.

-2. Copy the pem file of your certificate private key to automation/opal-script/nginx/certificates/ folder
+2. Copy the PEM file of your certificate private key to automation/opal-script/nginx/certificates/ folder.

 4. Open nginx.conf file in a text editor